starch-uk/sca-extra/PLAN.md

    - Run on pull requests: lint (Prettier check), ESLint, and unit tests with coverage
    - Fail PR if files are not properly formatted or tests fail
    - Upload coverage to Codecov (requires CODECOV_TOKEN secret)
-   - **Note:** Benchmark PR comments and performance regression alerts are not implemented in CI (benchmarking can be run manually)
+   - **Note:** Benchmark PR comments and performance regression alerts will not be implemented in CI (benchmarking can be run manually)

 8. **Create `README.md`**
    - Project overview